MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### EOL

-C# only.
 Return the end of line (EOL) sequence text.

 ```
 EOL()